stAItuned/content-manager/articles/sora-openai-text-to-video-tool/article.md

 target: Midway
 language: English
 cover: cover.webp
 meta: "Discover Sora, OpenAI's revolutionary text-to-video tool that transforms words into stunning videos.
-Learn how it works, its benefits, and how to get started today!
-Let me know if you'd like any tweaks for better alignment with your goals!"
+Learn how it works, its benefits, and how to get started today!"
 date: 2024-12-20
 published: true
 ---